We are proud to make our own chocolate at our bakery in South Australia. The ingredients that go into our chocolate include

 Milk solids including milk powder and butter oil give our Tim Tam original chocolate its distinctive milky chocolate quality.
 As the name implies all milk chocolate is made with some milk in the recipe.
 All our milk ingredients are sourced from Australian and New Zealand farms.
 Our Tim Tam Classic Dark chocolate also contains a small amount of milk and butter oil to give it a more smooth and creamy taste, so we do not recommend consumption by those sensitive to dairy.

-Our sugar comes from Queensland.
+Our sugar comes from Queensland and Northern New South Wales.

 Our flour is milled from wheat sourced from across Australia including the Darling Downs, Moree, the Riverina and South Australia.